-What is Draw over other apps?
+What is Display over other apps, also called Draw over other apps?
 Sometimes, a situation may arise where you need two apps open at the same time because you’re working simultaneously on both.
 For instance, imagine being able to explore other applications while listening to a seminar without having to make the app any smaller.
 Using the Android functionality that lets you display or draw over other apps is helpful in this situation.

 If you also need to prioritize using one app over other apps, this feature helps you do so.
 In case you have no idea how to use it correctly, we’ve created this guide for you.
 We’ll discuss in this article what the “Draw/Display over other apps” feature is, and how to use it successfully on your Android smartphone.